gob77/js-snake/README.md

 - [ ] Make snake grow if touch food.
 - [ ] Detect colition if the snake touches itself.
 - [ ] Make the UI for the game.
+- [ ] Fix a bug that make food apear outside the game area.